end2endzone/win32Arduino/INSTALL.md

 ## Build servers ##

 win32Arduino supports multiple continuous integration services (build server).
-To uniformalize the build process across all services, it is recommended to use the following ant scripts.
+To make the build process across all services the same, it is recommended to use the following ant scripts.